samuelphsinaga/installation_in_ubuntu/README.md

 # code_note
-This repository belongs to my personal guidance note to download & install "things" that i needed in Ubuntu 16.04
+My repository to help me installing some important tools to write some code with variant programing language, based on Linux 16.04

 # npm & node.js (Ubuntu)
 Source :